lucasnegri/Programming-Path/README.md

 - [Data Science I](./specializations/data-science-i.md) - Suggested for Tier 2 or later
 - [Data Science II](./specializations/data-science-ii.md) - Data Science I is a pre-requisite

-### Tier Programming Projects

-Both tiers and specializations will require 'Tier Programming Projects', you are free to select any programming project you want.
-To help combat the 'but I don't know what I want' roadblock, [Tier Programming Project Ideas](./project_ideas.md) lists a variety of ideas.

-**Note:** In specializations, the Tier Programming Projects might have extra criteria (such as 'if you're doing a mobile app development specialization your projects must be mobile apps')

 ## Junior developer